Diamondbacks vs Tigers: Odds, Spread, and Total

 Diamondbacks vs Tigers Predictions and Picks

-Arizona is 25–28 on the road and 4–6 in its last 10 games.
-The Diamondbacks rank fourth in runs scored, 14th in batting average, fifth in on-base percentage, and fourth in slugging percentage.
+Arizona is 25–29 on the road and 3–7 in its last 10 games.
+The Diamondbacks are tied for fourth in runs scored, 14th in batting average, fifth in on-base percentage, and fourth in slugging percentage.
 On the pitching side, they have the sixth-worst ERA in the league.
-Eugenio Suarez leads the team in home runs and RBIs.
-In Game 1, he recorded a hit but left the game with an injury.
-Arizona will look to generate some early offense and hope its pitching can keep them in the game.
-On the mound for the Diamondbacks is Brandon Pfaadt, who is 10–6 with a 4.67 ERA.
-He has eight quality starts and a 2.73 ERA in July.
+Corbin Carroll has swung the bat well in this series, and the rest of the Arizona lineup will look to generate offense throughout the game.
+On the mound for the Diamondbacks is Ryne Nelson, who is 6–2 with a 3.29 ERA.
+He has five quality starts this season and a 2.35 ERA in July.

-Detroit is 34–21 at home and 3–7 in its last 10 games.
+Detroit is 35–21 at home and 4–6 in its last 10 games.
 The Tigers rank sixth in runs scored, 15th in batting average, 16th in on-base percentage, and eighth in slugging percentage.
 On the pitching side, they rank 11th in ERA.
-Riley Greene leads the team in home runs and RBIs; he went 0-for-4 with two strikeouts in Game 1.
-Detroit's pitching is trending up, and its offense is starting to find its rhythm again.
-On the mound for the Tigers is Casey Mize, who is 9–4 with a 3.40 ERA.
-He has six quality starts this season, but has been inconsistent in July.
+Riley Greene leads the team in home runs and RBIs; he went 3-for-5 with three runs scored and three RBIs in Game 2.
+Detroit's offense is making things look easy against Arizona, and both sides of the ball are confident they can complete the sweep.
+On the mound for the Tigers is Chris Paddack, who is 3–9 with a 4.95 ERA.
+He has five quality starts this season, but a 6.00 ERA in July.